Zankoku-Okuno/octopus/README.md

 * First-class environments: You decide what's in scope and what isn't.
 * Immutable values: Data structures are default persistent; never corrupt your program state again.
 * First-class control: Conquer the last resistance to abstraction; define any control flow construct ever dreamt of.
-* Streamlined syntax: With only eight grammar rules, you might miss them if you blink.
+* Streamlined syntax: With only a handlful of grammar rules, you might miss them if you blink.
 * Permissive identifiers: Unicode identifiers and user-defined disfixes open new possibilities; make Lisp read/write.
 * Natural concurrency: Any concurrency model can be implemented as a library; tame the multiprocessing beast.